Google Finance Data in Tableau 10 using Google Sheets Connection

 1.)
 This is super simple.
 Just open Tableau and select a new database source as Google Sheets.

 2.)
-Enter your credentials and select the Google Sheet or enter the URL that you copied previously.
+Enter your credentials and select the second Google Sheet you created in Step 2 or enter the URL that you copied in Step 2.

 3.)
 The data will now load into Tableau.